 Statement from Scottish Ministers

-To find out how the Commissioner for Ethical Standards In Publc Life Scotland and the Scottish Government are working together on diversity in public appointments, download the docunment below.
+For more information on how the Ethical Standards Commissioner and the Scottish Government are working together on diversity in public appointments, can be found below.

-Our latest diversity report can be found here Diversity Report 2015
+Our latest diversity report can be found here.

-Diversity key facts – Public Appointment rounds 2015
+Diversity key facts – Public Appointment rounds undertaken in 2017

-- 4.1% of applicants declared they were lesbian, gay, bi-sexual, or other non-heterosexual (LGBO).
-5% of appointments were identified as LGBO.
+- 4.6% of applicants declared they were lesbian, gay, bi-sexual, or other non-heterosexual (LGBO).
+5.4% of appointments were identified as LGBO

-The Commissioner for Ethical Standards in Public Life in Scotland also reports on progress in his annual report.
+The Ethical Standards Commissioner also reports on progress in his annual report.